clojure-emacs/inf-clojure/README.md

 If you've already started a socket repl, use `M-x inf-clojure-connect` and enter the host and port numbers.

-It is highly recommended to use a cons pair like `("localhost" .
-5555)` to connect to a socket REPL, terminal REPLs are inherently hard to work with and support will be deprecated in the foreseeable future.

 Inf-clojure aims to be very simple and offer tooling that the repl itself exposes.
 A few commands are: